-Each employee will be granted an annual sick leave accrual in accordance with the following schedule:
+Employees will be granted an annual sick leave accrual in accordance with the following schedule:

-General Miscellaneous Employees - Eight (8) hours for each calendar month of service (96 hours annually).
+Eight (8) hours for each calendar month of service (96 hours annually).

-Unused sick leave may be accumulated to a total not to exceed eight hundred (800) hours for General Miscellaneous Employees.
+Unused sick leave may be accumulated to a total not to exceed eight hundred (800) hours for Supervisory employees.